Perspicacity11/MakersWk7-JavascriptWebApps/contents/15_creating_new_note_server.md

 ## Intro

-In the previous section, you've created a `NotesApi` class to load the list of notes from the backend server.
+In the previous section, you've created a `NotesClient` class to load the list of notes from the backend server.

 What about adding a new note?
 Currently, we only call the model's